diddy5436/diddy5436.github.io/README.md

 3. Uploading resume to GitHub

-As mentioned in the previous step, your resume will be the markdown input to Jekyll.

 	- Ensure your resume file is named _index.md_
 	- Return to GitHub
 	- Open the add file drop down